jonesna213/IndividualProject/Journal.md

  * Realized I made a big mistake....
 The parts image file location is saved as rock auto's website... not where it's located in the project.
 Merchant logo image is saved correctly but doesn't show up...
  * Fixed images problem after some debugging I just decided to put them in the webapp dir

+### Week 10

+This week was not as productive as the last few weeks.
+I've been working on the team project as well as other classes, so I wasn't able to do much for this project this week.
+I did start doing some research on how to implement google's recaptcha.
+I'm thinking since I cant directly change the UI of cognito im going to have it go to a recaptcha page before it goes to auth then if they pass the recaptcha it will then go to auth and continue signing in.
+I am going to look into this a little more to see if there's an easier/nicer way to do this because I feel like this might cause some problems with cognito.